skryptx/Server-Side-Playground/java/README.md

    `List<String> vectorList = new Vector<String>(words);`\
    `List<String> linkedList = new LinkedList<String>(words);`

+### Vector:
+1. Used to keep your program threadsafe. e.g if you have 10 threads running , only one thread will be executing at a time.
+2. Rarely used in non thread scenarios.
+Bad performance due to that.

 ## Important Notes

 1. When you want accurate result , do not use float or doube.
 Use BigDecimal in that scenario. <br>